aiman-al-masoud/deixiscript/README.md

 - maybe need to pass down new kb not old one within body of ask() for correct anaphora

-- implicit references may be ambiguous from the point of view of creating a new thing, or erroring out if you don't find an old one.
-Maybe the/a distinction could help disambiguating.
-"A mouse which has the/a house as location".
-An 'isNew' prop has been added to ImplicitReference, it remains to be seen how to use it in tell().

 - cat number 2 ---> explicit reference to constant "cat#2"? 'cat#2' works with
   new parser, obviously still inconvenient for voice mode.